Founder & Author of The Wandering Linguist

 - Bachelor of Linguistics student at University of Auckland

-- Level 1 and 2 Chinese Mandarin at University of Auckland (2 years)
+- Level 1, 2 and 3 of Chinese Mandarin at University of Auckland (3 years)

 - Spanish IGCSE and AS level, distinction in speaking